 As the whistle blew signalling kick-off in Keflavík’s cup game against Álftanes Sveindís Jane Jónsdóttir sat on the bench frustrated.

-Even at 14 years old she carried herself with the confidence of a player far more experienced.
-She knew what she would be capable of if she was unleashed onto the pitch.
+Even at 14-years-old, she carried herself with the confidence of a player far more experienced.
+She knew what she would be capable of should she be unleashed onto the pitch.

-With 59 minutes on the clock and the game locked at 1-1, her wish was granted.
-Within five minutes of being on the pitch, she fired Keflavik ahead.
+With 59 minutes on the clock, her wish was granted.
+The game was locked at 1-1, but within five minutes of being on the pitch, she fired Keflavik ahead.

-Six minutes later she had completed a hat-trick.
-Ten minutes before the final whilst was blown she grabbed her fourth to round off an excellent half hour cameo from the bench.
+Just six minutes later, the teenager had completed her hat-trick and ten minutes before the final whistle she grabbed a fourth to round off an excellent half-hour cameo from the bench.

 Late beginnings and accelerated call ups

-With performances like that as such a tentative age you may be lead to believe that Jónsdóttir excelled at kicking a ball from the moment she left the womb, but that isn’t true.
+With performances like that at such a tentative age you may be led to believe that Jónsdóttir excelled at football from the moment she left the womb, but that simply isn’t true.

-Born in Keflavík, a small town of around 20,000 people some 50km southwest of Reykjavík, she didn’t start playing football until the age of nine when her friends brought her to a training session at the local club Keflavík.
+Born in Keflavík, a small town of around 20,000 people some 50km southwest of Reykjavík, she didn’t start playing football until the age of nine when her friends brought her to a training session at the local club Keflavík ÍF.

-A natural athlete she quickly adapted to become one of the most promising players in the club’s youth set-up.
+A natural athlete she quickly adapted to the new sport and became one of the most promising players in the club’s youth set-up.

 Capable of playing anywhere on the field, Jónsdóttir found her home as a forward where her natural pace facilitated a bundle of goals.

-Her performances in Keflavík’s youth system caught the attention of senior head coach Gunnlaugur Karason.
-With her talents clear to everyone at the club and the senior squad depleted, Jónsdóttir’s promotion to the Keflavík senior team was accelerated.
+Her performances in Keflavík’s youth system caught the attention of head coach Gunnlaugur Karason.
+With the senior squad depleted , Jónsdóttir’s promotion to the Keflavík senior team was accelerated.

 In May of 2015, a 14-year-old Jónsdóttir was handed her senior debut as a substitute in a second division game against HK/Víkingur and would go on to play another three games for the senior team during the 2015 campaign.